Lecodeurenretard/MarkdownToHTML/ex.md

             9. Even
                 10. other lists!
     11. Nested lists
+	    12. can be indented with both spaces and tabs
-        12. can also be closed by not putting any marker like this
+        13. can also be closed by not putting any marker like this